One of the three drugs responsible for creating the deadly U.S. opioid epidemic other than prescription pain pills and heroin is fentanyl.

 Fentanyl Side Effects

-Fentanyl is dangerous because it’s being used by many people without a prescription.
-In fact, a large number of people are using synthetic Fentanyl which has been produced in the black market as a recreational drug.
+Fentanyl is dangerous because many people are using it without a prescription.
+Many people are using synthetic Fentanyl, which has been produced in the black market as a recreational drug.

-This type of use results quickly independence, which can then lead to Fentanyl abuse and overdose.
+This type of use results in quick independence, which can then lead to Fentanyl abuse and overdose.
 Many users will also mix Fentanyl with other illegal drugs, prescribed medication, and alcohol and increase their chances of health issues or overdose.